OmniBTC/DOLA-Protocol/en/README.md

 Resistance to MEV: In Aave and Compound, the incentive for liquidation is to offer the borrower's collateral to the liquidator at a fixed percentage discount, usually between 5% and 10%.
 Liquidators are profitable, but not resistant to MEV because miners and front runners can steal transactions from the liquidators.
 To limit this form of MEV, the protocol allows liquidity providers to qualify for discounts, miners and others do not.

-Clearing costs: In Aave and Compound, clearing typically requires the use of external liquidity to process.
+Clearing Costs: In Aave and Compound, clearing typically requires the use of external liquidity to process.
 The determination of this approach results in the liquidator not being able to liquidate at the desired price.
 Reasons for this include slippage, price fluctuations, fees, etc. The protocol's full-chain single coin pool allows clearing to allow clearing through lightning credits.
 The liquidator only needs to pay the Gas cost.

-Soft Liquidation: In traditional lending, the liquidator liquidates a fixed amount of debt at one time, currently 0.5, meaning that the liquidator allows the liquidator to liquidate half of the debt at one time.
-The disadvantage of this approach is that it is excessive and unfair to liquidate half of the debt if a smaller liquidation would restore the debt to health.
-Therefore, this agreement will use a soft liquidation model that allows liquidation of no more debt at a time than is necessary to restore the defaulters to their target health factor (plus an additional safety factor).
-This means that less than half of the debt will be liquidated for borrowers in minor default and more than half for borrowers in serious default.

 Liquidation Discount: Base Discount $BDC$ is the liquidator's base discount, Actual Discount $DC$ is the liquidator's actual liquidation discount, Maximum Discount $MDC$ is the maximum possible discount, and Treasury Discount $TDC$ is the discount reserved for the Treasury. $AL$ represents the average user liquidity, $\Delta T$ represents the interval between the current time and the last update, and $DAY$ represents the time of day. $Min$ is used to take the smaller value.
 The protocol grants a liquidation discount based on the liquidity contributed by the liquidator to the agreement.